srl-labs/containerlab/docs/cmd/tools/netem/set.md

 ### rate

 Egress rate limiting is specified with the `--rate` flag.
 The rate is specified in kbit per second format.
 Example: value `100` means rate of 100kbit/s.

+### corruption

+Packet corruption percentage is specified with the `--corruption` flag.
+Corruption modifies the contents of the packet at a random position based on percentage set.

+Example: corruption of 10 means 10% corruption probability for a traffic passing the interface.

 ## Examples